Jason M. Klusowski

 Biography

-My research is currently supported by NSF CAREER DMS-2239448 (PI) and formerly by NSF DMS-2054808 (PI) and TRIPODS DATA-INSPIRE Institute CCF-1934924 (Senior Personnel).
-Thank you, NSF!
+Starting in January 2025, Jason will serve on the editorial board of Bernoulli—Journal of the Bernoulli Society.
+His research is supported by NSF CAREER DMS-2239448 (PI) and previously by NSF DMS-2054808 (PI) and TRIPODS DATA-INSPIRE Institute CCF-1934924 (Senior Personnel).

 News